How To Search for a Job in Germany

 §§§§

-I know of a company where I would perfectly fit into.
-Is it normal / permissible / acceptable that I directly contact them?
+I know of a company where I would fit into perfectly.
+Is it normal / permissible / acceptable that I contact them directly?

 If you know of a specific company go ahead and apply with them.
 Germans call this “Initiativbewerbung” and do not frown upon it.
-When directly contacting the company you favor, triple check whether they have a “career board / portal”.
+When directly contacting the company, triple check whether they have a “career board / portal.
 Industrial companies usually start with posting the job on their career site.
 Carefully read and obey their guidelines for applying!
 Disobedience leads to denial.

 §